sagecodes/intro-to-sql/README.md

 - Whats your background?
 - Why are you interested in SQL and data?

 One of the best things about these in person workshops is being able to meet new people!
-Talk to eachother!
+Talk to each other!

 ## What this workshop is